U3B5HMD/hackmud/HACKING_GUIDE.md

 end in `.members`, `.members_only` or `.members_access`.
 Those are most likely going to be corporations.
 Keep in mind that `MIDSEC` scripts are capable of stealing GC.

+## How to Find Tier 3 Corporations in a Sector

+Tier 3 corporations exist in `LOWSEC` and `NULLSEC` sectors.
+Look for scripts that end in `.employee_login` `.emplogin`, `.employees`, `.priv`.
+Those are most likely going to be corporations.
+Keep in mind that `LOWSEC` and `NULLSEC` scripts are capable of stealing GC, exposing your loc, stealing upgrades, and more.

 ## How to Hack a Tier 1 Corporation